Upcoming structural changes to local government in England: Staffordshire and Stoke-on-Trent

+Proposals

-In February 2025, Stoke-on-Trent City Council proposed merging with neighbouring Newcastle-under-Lyme and Staffordshire Moorlands to form a North Staffordshire unitary authority.
-In March 2025, the district councils of Stafford, East Staffordshire, South Staffordshire, Cannock Chase, Lichfield and Tamworth jointly proposed a complementary unitary authority for Southern and Mid Staffordshire, covering the six districts.
-In October 2025 Staffordshire Moorlands proposed a modified version of this north/south split, in which the areas surrounding Uttoxeter (currently in East Staffordshire) and Stone (currently in the Stafford district) would also be added to the northern authority.
+In February 2025, Stoke-on-Trent City Council proposed merging with neighbouring Newcastle-under-Lyme and Staffordshire Moorlands.
+In March 2025, the district councils of Stafford, East Staffordshire, South Staffordshire, Cannock Chase, Lichfield, and Tamworth jointly proposed a complementary unitary authority covering the six districts.
+In October 2025 Staffordshire Moorlands proposed a modified version of this north/south split, in which the areas surrounding Uttoxeter (currently in East Staffordshire) and Stone (currently in Stafford) would also be added to the northern authority.

+Later that October, the district councils of Lichfield, South Staffordshire, and Tamworth proposed an alternative three-unitary model with two unitaries in the south of the county.

-This north/south split is opposed by Newcastle-under-Lyme Borough Council, who instead prefer the current two-tier system, a Newcastle-under-Lyme unitary authority or any other unitary authority excluding Stoke-on-Trent.
+Any north/south split is opposed by Newcastle-under-Lyme Borough Council, who instead prefer the current two-tier system, a Newcastle-under-Lyme unitary authority or any other unitary authority excluding Stoke-on-Trent.

-Separately in February 2025, Staffordshire County Council put forward a rival proposal for a unitary authority to cover the area of the current county council, replacing all councils in Staffordshire except Stoke-on-Trent, which would remain separate.
-However, since this proposal, the county council has changed hands, with Reform UK now controlling the council.
-The Reform-led council have since proposed an east/west split, with Leek, Stoke-on-Trent, Lichfield and Tamworth forming an East Staffordshire authority, and West Staffordshire being comprised of Newcastle-under-Lyme, Stafford, Cannock Chase and South Staffordshire.
+Separately in February 2025, Staffordshire County Council put forward a rival proposal for a unitary authority to cover the area of the current county council.
+However, since this proposal, the county council changed hands, with Reform UK now controlling the council.
+The Reform-led council instead proposed an east/west split.

+Proposals to government were submitted by the following councils on 28 November 2025: